thiloplanz/glulx-wasm/README.md

 There is a unit test to look at, which takes an AST with a sequence of Glulx operations, transforms it into a WASM-AST, emits that into a WASM binary, instantiates it as a module in your browser, calls the exported functions and asserts their result.

-1. Get Chrome Canary and open `chrome://flags/#enable-webassembly`  (if you can get this to work in any other browser let me know)
+1. Get a browser that supports web assembly.
+It works on the latest Firefox out-of-the-box, or you can get Chrome Canary and open `chrome://flags/#enable-webassembly`.
 2. compile the tests with `cd test/glulx; npm start`
 3. go to `http://localhost:3000/web/index.html` to run the tests, see if everything is green
 4. You can take a look at the compiled module in the Chrome Developer Tools: Go to the "Sources" tab, there should be a section called "wasm"